Kenya Birding Tour

 DAY 2: MT.
 KENYA

-From the hotel we shall bird near the local bush and forest edge and then head up the mountain in our vehicle.
-We shall scan the forest and grasslands for the montane specials all day.
-Montane mammals are likely, including monkeys, antelopes, mongooses, genets, pigs, hogs, elephants and buffalo.
+From the hotel we shall bird near the local bush and forest edge and then head deeper into the mountain forest in our vehicle.
+We shall scan the forest, rivers and grasslands for the montane specials all day.
+Montane mammals are likely, including monkeys, antelopes, mongooses, genets, pigs, hogs and squirrels.

 Night at Mt.
 Kenya.